Panah Ali Khan: Campaign against Shaki

-Next year, in 1752, Teymuraz II of Kakheti attacked Ganja and forced Panah Ali to retreat from area.
+Next year, in 1752, Teimuraz II of Kakheti attacked Ganja and forced Panah Ali to retreat from area.
 Teymuraz then allied himself to Haji Chalabi of Shaki to raid Djaro-Belokani, only to be betrayed by the latter, who defeated the Georgian army.
 Using this opportunity, Panah Ali allied himself with Shahverdi Khan of Ganja, Kazim Khan of Karadagh, Hasan Ali Khan of Erivan, Heydarqoli Khan of Nakhchivan against Haji Chalabi of Shaki the same year and invited Heraclius II of Georgia to their alliance.
 During the negotiations near Qızılqaya, the Georgian detachments, hiding in ambush, surrounded and captured five khans along with their retinue.
 Haji Chalabi, having learned about the conspiracy of Heraclius II, gathered an army and began to pursue Heraclius, attacked him and defeated him in the battle at the river Aghstafa, having freed all the captured khans.
 Haji Chalabi later invaded the Georgian possessions, where he captured the Kazakh and Borchali regions, leaving his son Agakishi bey as viceroy.

 Campaign against the Melikdoms

 After returning to Karabakh, Panah Khan began his campaign against the remaining Armenian principalities of Karabakh.
 He allied with the tanuter (headman) of Khndzristan village Mirzakhan and promised him the Principality of Khachen if he would kill Melik Allahverdi I Hasan-Jalalyan.
 Having achieved this, Mirzakhan was made the new Melik of Khachen by Panah Ali in 1755.
 Soon after the Melik of Jraberd, Allahqoli Soltan, was also arrested and beheaded in Shusha.
 Panah Ali later signed a separate peace with Yesayi, Melik of Dizak.

-In 1757, Muhammad Hasan Khan arrived in Karabakh to gather troops to fight against Karim Khan Zand.
+In 1757, Mohammad Hasan Khan Qajar arrived in Karabakh to gather troops to fight against Karim Khan Zand.
 Panah Ali refused to join his armies and battled against the Qajar troops.
-Muhammad Hasan Khan soon left for Iran and left his cannons in the area, which were later taken by Panah Ali.
+Mohammad Hasan Khan soon left for Iran and left his cannons in the area, which were later taken by Panah Ali.
 However, he soon faced another invasion from south, this time by Fath-Ali Khan Afshar, Khan of Urmia, in 1759.
 The Armenian meliks of Talish and Jraberd, Melik Hovsep and Melik Hatham (brother of Allahqoli), respectively, joined Fath-Ali in his siege of Shusha.
 Unable to withstand the assault, Panah Ali submitted to Fath Ali, handing over his son Ibrahim Khalil as a hostage.
 However, Panah Ali had to switch his allegiance to the Zands, who captured Ibrahim Khalil from Fath Ali after a battle in 1760.
-He left his son Mehrali Bey Javanshir in charge of the khanate while he left for battle against Fath-Ali.
+He left his son Mehr Ali Beg Javanshir in charge of the khanate while he left for battle against Fath-Ali.